Freedom Challenge Africa

 Human Trafficking is the exploitation of vulnerability for commercial gain.
 It can happen anywhere, to anyone, this is because there are vulnerable people everywhere.
 We refer to the Chain of Human Trafficking; a complex criminal network of people.
 From diverse cultural, economic, occupational, and religious backgrounds, they link together to form the chain of Modern-Day […]

-Chiyembekezo School
+Chiyeme School

-The Chiyembekezo School is based in Malawi and focuses on providing quality Christian education to orphans and vulnerable children.
+The Chiyeme School is based in Malawi and focuses on providing quality Christian education to orphans and vulnerable children.
 Many children (85% in some areas) are orphaned.
 These children are cared for by extended family; but with the extra burden placed on already big families, most orphans do not have the opportunity to attend school […]

 Scroll to top